 She smiled.
 He was still jealous of Worf after all these years.
 She remembered Worf's expression and thought that the sentiment might cut both ways.

 He leaned down and kissed her cheek.
-"I'm afraid if it's a choice of making Ambassador Worf feel better or keeping you with me, that Worf is on his own."
+"I'm afraid if it's a choice of making Ambassador Worf feel better or keeping you with me, then Worf is on his own."

 "I had a feeling you'd say that."
-She looked up at him, remembered how concerned he'd been when he told her of running into Worf, how worried he'd been.
+She looked up at him and smiled at how concerned he'd been when he told her of running into Worf, how worried he'd been.
 "You're a good man, Will Riker."

 As he leaned in to kiss her, he said, "Don't spread it around."